 I wake up and the bus is parked at the depot.
 I’ve probably been here for hours.
-I was dreaming about Olive.
-While I was sleeping my face was pressed against the window, and my mouth was open.
+I’d been dreaming about Olive.
+While I was sleeping my face had been pressed against the window, with my mouth hanging open.

 There is another woman standing here, burning her sage and drawing sigils on the pavement.
 She doesn’t look like she’s chasing a wayward family member; she looks like she’s ready to party.
 She has a lot of eyeliner on.
 I feel angry at her, like she’s Olive.
 She says something and the portal slides open, like the door of a minivan but wreathed in smoke.
 I look away—it feels rude to stare.

-Then she is gone, and it’s dark once again.
+Then she’s gone, and it’s dark once again.
 I draw the sigil and arrange the ingredients according to my notes.
 I say the spell, the unfamiliar syllables catching behind my teeth.

 When my portal opens, a faceless creature is standing there.
 It’s tall and roughly shaped, like a duststorm or a swarm of gnats.
-Dimples where its eyes should be, though I feel like it’s watching me anyway.
+There are dimples where its eyes should be, but I feel like it’s watching me anyway.
 It takes my credit card, holds it for a moment, and then hands it back.

 Olive, backers—please keep in mind that I’m still paying off my student loans.